ZoisK/Getting-and-Cleaning-Data-Course-Project/README.md

 The file [Codebook.md](Codebook.md) explains the contents of the file [AverageMeasurements.txt](AverageMeasurements.txt) and how these were calculated.

 ## Raw Data (UCI-HAR)
-the raw data represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The raw data come from the following source:

 Human Activity Recognition Using Smartphones Dataset Jorge L. Reyes-Ortiz, Davide Anguita, Alessandro Ghio, Luca Oneto.